p2docs/p2docs.github.io/page/cordic.md

 This is also the same operation as converting a polar vector (length/angle) into a carthesian(X/Y) one:

 ~~~
-    '' Convert polar to carhesian
+    '' Convert polar to carthesian
     QROTATE length,angle
     ' Can do other stuff while waiting
     GETQX x